platanus/angular-pallet-bundle/README.md

 ### Upload Progress

-Directive to show the upload progress as percentage value.
+This directive will show the upload progress as percentage value.

 #### Example